PennyLaneAI/qml/datasets_qspin.rst

 * Fermi-Hubbard model.
 * Bose-Hubbard model.

 We vary a tunable parameter in their Hamiltonian for each spin system to obtain 100 different configurations.
 For each such configuration, data is being made available for 1-D lattices (linear chain) and 2-D lattices (rectangular grid) with and without the periodic boundary conditions.
-Additionally, we also offer classical shadows for each configuration obtained with a 1000-shot randomized measurement in the Pauli basis.
+Additionally, we offer classical shadows for each configuration obtained with a 1000-shot randomized measurement in the Pauli basis.

 Data Features